rick-liyue-huang/OfficeAutomation-Java/README.md

 4. All the java business coding put in the 'service/xxxMapper', where we can deal with the provided entity;
 5. In order to validate the result, we also can add test files;

-After complete the Model coding, I will use Servlet to deal with the Control part.
+After complete the Model coding, I will use Servlet to deal with the Controller part.
+Based on the diferent interface to produce the different response and use 'Jackson' to get the json string displayed on page.